matthewdeanmartin/blog/content/post_012.md

 I think people (like me) might want to have a personal website for 3 reasons:

 - Job hunting.
-"I need a job, you need a "
+"I need a job, you need a techie"
 - An Identity site.
 "This is who I am"
 - Project promotion.
 "Look at this thing I did."